alblackt/monitoring/README.md

 4. You will be able to log in to Grafana http://IP_ADDRESS:3000 (admin/admin)

- ### Prometheus Windows exporther can be founbd there:
+ For Windows
-https://github.com/prometheus-community/windows_exporter
+ Prometheus Windows exporther can be founbd there: https://github.com/prometheus-community/windows_exporter